Skip Navigation

 Honors education is characterized by in-class and extracurricular activities that are measurably broader, deeper, or more complex than comparable learning experiences typically found at institutions of higher education.
 Honors experiences include a distinctive learner-directed environment and philosophy, provide opportunities that are appropriately tailored to fit the institution's culture and mission, and frequently occur within a close community of students and faculty.

-The NCHC’s definition of an honors education and “Modes of Learning” in an honors course are available at http://www.nchchonors.org/uploaded/NCHC_FILES/PDFs/Definition-of-Honors-Education.pdf.
+The NCHC’s definition of an honors education and “Modes of Learning” in an honors course are available at https://www.nchchonors.org/page/what-is-honors.

 What is an Honors Education?